ahal/corredor/docs/python/pattern.rst

 -------------

 The ExclusivePair pattern maps to zmq's `PAIR sockets`_.
-Exclusive pairs must only connect or bind to a single PAIR socket.
+Exclusive pairs must only connect or bind to one other PAIR socket.
 They may send and receive data bi-directionally and in any order.
-That is, they may send multiple times in a row without calling recv.
+That is, they may call send/recv multiple times in a row.

 .. _`PAIR sockets`: http://api.zeromq.org/2-1:zmq-socket#toc14